 Walkthrough: Run Tests and View Code Coverage

-To see what proportion of your project's code is actually being tested, use the code coverage feature of Visual Studio Team System testing tools.
-To do this, first edit the run configuration to indicate the assembly containing the code whose coverage you want to measure; then, run tests on that code.
-Detailed code coverage statistics appear in a window, and you can also see, line-by-line, which code has been tested.
+To see what proportion of your project's code is actually being tested, use the code coverage feature of Microsoft Visual Studio 2010.
+To do this, first edit the run configuration to indicate the assembly containing the code whose coverage you want to measure.
+Next, run tests on that code.
+Detailed code coverage statistics appear in a window.
+You can also see, line-by-line, which code has been tested.

 To run tests and view code coverage

 In Solution Explorer, note the name of your solution.
 If you used the project from Walkthrough: Creating and Running Unit Tests, the solution's name is Bank.
 This solution contains the code-under-test.

 In Solution Explorer, under Solution Items, double-click the test settings file, Local.testsettings.